 All hands hoay!
 Take your library by storm with a Spanish galleon!
 All ye need are a few cardboard boxes and some creativity.
 Check out a few other ships for inspiration and place your galleon on top of a handy blue tarp for even the youngest pirates to start sailing the seven seas.

-Teach your patrons how to parlay in perfect Pirate.
-While your patrons perfect their Pirate pronunciation, they will simultaneously navigate Mango’s conversation-based methodology, convenient mobile apps, and user-friendly interface.
+Teach your patrons how to speak in perfect Pirate.
+While your patrons perfect their Pirate pronunciation, they will simultaneously navigate Mango Languages' conversation-based methodology, convenient mobile apps, and user-friendly interface.

 Download our free Pirate Day promotional materials for fun that is finer still.
 Print the pirate name generator to help your patrons embrace their inner pirate.
+Here's a sneak preview of our freshly designed Pirate Day 2018 swag — exclusively available to our partner organizations.
 Arrrgghhh!

 Fancy you’re ready?
 Well then, batten down the hatches and weigh anchor to embark on a language-learning adventure!